-When: Saturday 27 May Time: 2.30 for a 3pm start of Session One* Where: SAE Theatre, SAE, 373-391 Ewingsdale Road, Byron Bay Tickets: Members plus one guest FREE; General Admission $10
+When: Saturday 5 May Time: 11.15am for a 11.30am start of Session One Where: SAE Theatre, SAE, 373-391 Ewingsdale Road, Byron Bay Tickets: Members plus one guest FREE; General Admission $10